automl/DEHB/benchmarking/BENCHMARKING.md

 # Benchmarking DEHB
 Benchmarking DEHB is crucial for ensuring consistent performance across different setups and configurations.
-We aim to benchmark DEHB on multiple HPOBench-benchmarks with different run setups:
+We aim to benchmark DEHB on multiple HPOBench-benchmarks and MFPBench-benchmarks with different run setups:

 1. Using `dehb.run`,
 2. Using the Ask & Tell interface and